frankmcsherry/frankmcsherry.github.io/_posts/2015-04-10-genericjoin.md

 ### Defining a **PrefixExtender**

 We will represent a fragment of graph by a list of destinations and offsets into this list for each vertex.
-For each interval, we will sort the destinations to make the intersection tests easier.
+For each interval, we will keep the destinations sorted to make the intersection tests easier.

 {% highlight rust %}
 pub struct GraphFragment<E: Ord> {